Sensitivity and specificity

 If the true status of the condition cannot be known, sensitivity and specificity can be defined relative to a "gold standard test" which is assumed correct.
-For all testing, both diagnostic and screening, there is usually a trade-off between sensitivity and specificity, such that higher sensitivities will mean lower specificities and vice versa.
+For all testing, both diagnoses and screening, there is usually a trade-off between sensitivity and specificity, such that higher sensitivities will mean lower specificities and vice versa.

 A test which reliably detects the presence of a condition, resulting in a high number of true positives and low number of false negatives, will have a high sensitivity.
 This is especially important when the consequence of failing to treat the condition is serious and/or the treatment is very effective and has minimal side effects.

 A test which reliably excludes individuals who do not have the condition, resulting in a high number of true negatives and low number of false positives, will have a high specificity.
 This is especially important when people who are identified as having a condition may be subjected to more testing, expense, stigma, anxiety, etc.

 The terms "sensitivity" and "specificity" were introduced by American biostatistician Jacob Yerushalmy in 1947.